|

 construction would be preferable.

-The shelter doors consist of two circular 1/4-inch steel plates 25 1/2 inches in diameter.
+The fallout shelter doors consist of two circular 1/4-inch steel plates 25 1/2 inches in diameter.

 Each plate has a rolled rim made from a 1/4 inch thick steel strip 2 inches wide and 80